-India’s obsession with religion finds its perfect expression in the hilly State of Uttarakhand which is aptly called ‘Devbhumi’ (Land of Gods).
-People from far off lands including NRIs visit the sacred places of the State to attain salvation and wash off their sins.
-One of the prestigious pilgrimage circuits of the country christened ‘Char Dham’ includes visit to Badrinath ( seat of Lord Vishnu), Kedarnath ( seat of Lord Shiva), Gangotri and Yamonitri ( source of the origin of sacred rivers Ganga and Yamuna).
-The State has also got the honour of having the city of Haridwar (gateway to the land of Gods) located across the sacred and purified flowing waters of river Ganga.
-Here festival of Kumbh is organised after every 12 years which is the biggest conglomeration of devotees on the Earth.
-In addition to this, Uttarakhand is also famous in the world for having many centres teaching the intricacies of Yoga and Ayurveda to overcome the travails of modern life and leading a healthy life.
+India’s obsession with religion finds perfect expression in the hill state of Uttarakhand, which is aptly called ‘Devbhumi’ (Land of Gods).
+People from far off lands, including NRIs, visit sacred places in the state to attain salvation and wash away their sins.
+One of the most prestigious pilgrimage circuits of the country, christened ‘Char Dham’ , includes a visit to Badrinath (the seat of Lord Vishnu), Kedarnath (the seat of Lord Shiva), Gangotri and Yamunotri (the origin point of the sacred rivers Ganga and Yamuna).
+The state is also home to the city of Haridwar (gateway to the land of Gods) , located across the sacred waters of river Ganga.
+The festival of Kumbh, which is the biggest conglomeration of devotees in the world, is organised here every 12 years.
+In addition, Uttarakhand is also famous around the world for its many centres which teach the intricacies of Yoga and Ayurveda to overcome the travails of modern living and to promote a healthy lifestyle.

-Another destination in the Char Dham includes Kedarnath.
-Here is the famous temple dedicated to Lord Shiva which is nested in the serene and beautiful surroundings of Himalayas.
-Legend says that in order to evade from the Pandavas, Lord Shiva made himself hidden in the form of a bull at Kedarnath and when noticed by the Pandavas, the Lord drudge himself into the earth leaving the hump on surface.
-This place is a picturesque location where one can feel extremely close to Nature.
+Another destination in the Char Dham pilgrimage is Kedarnath.
+This is home to the famous temple dedicated to Lord Shiva.
+Legend has it that in order to evade the Pandavas, Lord Shiva took the form of a bull and hid at Kedarnath, and when he was noticed by the Pandavas, the diety buried himself in the earth, leaving just the bull's hump on surface.
+The picturesque location allows visitors to feel one with nature.

-Gangotri forms part of the Char Dham Yatra.
-It is the place from where the river Ganga originates and then flows through the different States of the country.
-It is believed that Goddess Ganga took shape of a river to wash away the sins of the forefathers of King Bhagirath who undertook great penance.
-To reduce impact of the fall, Lord Shiva collected Ganga into his matted locks.
-This region is characterised by majestic glaciers and snow capped mountains amidst the lap of Nature.
+Gangotri is the place from where the river Ganga originates and then flows through the different states of India.
+It is believed that Goddess Ganga took the shape of a river to wash away the sins of the forefathers of King Bhagirath.
+Legend says that to reduce impact of the fall, Lord Shiva collected Ganga into his matted locks.
+This region is characterised by majestic glaciers and snow capped mountains.

-Yamunotri is another destination of Char Dham Yatra.
-Here, the majestic river Yamuna originates and this place is famous for glaciers and hot springs.
-It is believed that the river is the sister of Yam, Lord of Death and whosoever takes a holy dip in the river secures a painless death.
+Yamunotri is where the majestic river Yamuna originates and is famous for its glaciers and hot springs.
+It is believed that the river is the sister of Yama, the Lord of Death and that those who take a holy dip in the river secure a painless death.

-Uttarakhand is not only famous for temples but there are also religious abode of Muslims and Sikhs.
-Piran Kaliyar Sharif located near Roorkee is a pilgrimage site of Muslims.
-It is the tomb of saint Alladin Ali Ahmad Sabir.
-It is believed that saint Sabir undertook great penance and never ate food for several years.
+Uttarakhand is not only famous for its temples but is also a religious abode of Muslims and Sikhs.
+Piran Kaliyar Sharif or the tomb of saint Alladin Ali Ahmad Sabir near Roorkee is a well known pilgrimage site for Muslims.
+It is believed that saint Sabir undertook great penance and did not eat any food for several years.

-There is also Gurudwara Hemkund Sahib which is pilgrimage centre for Sikhs.
-It is a beautiful lake nestled among the majestic mountains.
-Sikhs consider it as a sacred place as a beautiful gurudwara has been built at this place.
+There is also the Gurudwara Hemkund Sahib, which is a pilgrimage centre for Sikhs.
+It has been built on the banks of a beautiful lake, nestled amidst the majestic mountains.

-The State is also synonymous with Yoga and Ayurveda which are the evolved sciences of India for leading a healthy, balanced and spiritual life.
-Both Yoga and Ayurveda offer a holistic approach to achieving mental and physical wellbeing through diet, exercise, breathing practices, herbal remedies, meditation and physical therapy.
-Many centres have come up in different parts of Uttarakhand which imparts training in intricacies of Yoga and Ayurveda.
+Uttarakhand is also synonymous with Yoga and Ayurveda, which are evolved sciences of India promoting a healthy, balanced and spiritual life.
+Both Yoga and Ayurveda offer a holistic approach to achieving mental and physical well-being through diet, exercise, breathing practices, herbal remedies, meditation and physical therapy.
+Many centres have come up in different parts of Uttarakhand to impart training in the intricacies of Yoga and Ayurveda.